 Dr. Eaglstein uses such newcomers as Prevage — which contains the effective anti-aging ingredient idebenone — and Vivite — a product that combines alpha hydroxy acids and antioxidants, so it absorbs free radicals and stimulates collagen.

 With a track record of well-documented efficacy, alpha hydroxy acids and retinoids are ideal, classic ingredients for improving the quality of the skin, boosting collagen and helping with wrinkling, says Dr. Eaglstein.
-If you’re prone to acne then there are acne-friendly body washes that just might help you deal with your acne scars.

 Additionally, antioxidants have bombarded the beauty market.
 According to Dr. Eaglstein, the best studied is vitamin C, which helps to absorbs free radicals; in fact, after sunscreen, vitamin C is the second line of defense against sun damage.
 Young agrees, who says she loves vitamin C products because the “skin just glows.”